lupyuen/lupyuen.github.io/src/wisblock.md

 ![PineCone BL602 sending LoRa packets to WisBlock](https://lupyuen.github.io/images/wisblock-send.png)

 _PineCone BL602 (left) sending LoRa packets to WisBlock (right)_

+There seems to be an intermittent problem with my LoRa Transmitter (hardware or firmware?)...
+WisBlock receives the first LoRa Packet transmitted but doesn't receive subsequent packets.

+My workaround for now: As I walk, I disconnect and reconnect the USB power to my LoRa Transmitter (every 20 seconds).

 # Appendix: Stream LoRa Packets to YouTube